Core Vaccine Titer Screen Information

 What do the Micro Rabies Screen Test (MRS) results mean?

-Although revaccinating dogs and cats that have been exposed to rabies is effective for disease management, the concern is how to protect our pets from unknown exposures.
-For humans at increased risk of rabies exposure, titers are recommended on a periodic basis to confirm adequate response to rabies vaccination.
+Although revaccinating dogs and cats that have been exposed to rabies is effective for disease management, the challenge is protecting our pets from unknown exposures.
+For humans at increased risk of rabies exposure, titers are recommended periodically to confirm adequate antibody response to rabies vaccination.
 The level defined by WHO as an adequate response is 0.5 IU/mL.
 This titer level is also recognized by OIE as protective in currently vaccinated dogs and cats based on challenge studies.

-A review of rabies challenge-studies in currently vaccinated dogs and cats indicates that there is a positive correlation between rabies virus neutralizing antibody (RVNA) titers and the level of protection after virus challenge.
-Previous vaccination coupled with a RVNA titer at or above 0.5 IU/mL is expected to provide the highest assurance of protection.
+A review of rabies challenge studies in currently vaccinated dogs and cats indicates that there is a positive correlation between rabies virus neutralizing antibody (RVNA) titers and the level of protection after virus challenge.
+Previous vaccination, coupled with an RVNA titer of 0.5 IU/mL or higher, is expected to provide the highest assurance of protection.

 The MRS test measures Rabies Virus Neutralizing Antibodies (RVNA).

-Currently whether an animal requires a rabies booster vaccination is not determined by the level of RVNA in the serum, but by local regulations which can vary by interval and credentials of who may administer the vaccine.
+Currently, whether an animal requires a rabies booster vaccination is not determined by the level of RVNA in the serum, but by local regulations, which can vary by interval and the credentials of those who may administer the vaccine.
 Some states allow exemptions to their rabies vaccine requirement based on the potential to compromise an animal’s health status.
-Veterinarians are obligated to be familiar with and follow legal requirements for vaccine administration accordingly.
-The Compendium of Rabies Prevention and Control recommendations, used as guidance for local regulations, are routinely reviewed with consideration of new information.
+Veterinarians are obligated to be familiar with and comply with the legal requirements for vaccine administration.
+The Compendium of Rabies Prevention and Control recommendations, used as guidance for local regulations, is routinely reviewed in light of new information.
 Kansas State Veterinary Diagnostic Laboratory is part of this process to influence change that will provide the best guidelines for rabies booster requirements.

 References: